You’ve built your survey, launched it, and collected the data. Congratulations!

 - Present the findings in a more compelling manner

-We also deliver this class remotely in our virtual workshops.
+We also deliver this class remotely in our online platform.

 Unfortunately, the learning from college statistics classes tend not to stick.
 We approach this Data Analysis Workshop by starting with the typical questions you are likely to want answered from the survey analysis.
 For example,